Script Assistant: 2001-2002

 Dan Bennett was born on 25 June 1980 and completed his HSC in 1998.
 He began at the University of Wollongong in 2000, studying a Bachelor of Creative Arts, with a major in Creative Writing.
 During the semester break, he organised work experience at Home and Away.
 Through that, he was offered a permanent position on the series in September 2000 as a Script Assistant and left University.
-Under the then-Script Producer Ray Harding, and then Coral Drouyn, Dan moved through the ranks, becoming an Associate Script Editor, and a Writer.
-He was promoted to Trainee Script Producer in 2004, and finally, under the guidance of Bevan Lee, he became the Associate Script Producer.
+Dan quickly moved through the ranks, becoming an Associate Script Editor, and a Writer.
+After a stint as the assistant to producer, Julie McGauran, Dan was promoted to Trainee Script Producer in 2004, and finally, under the guidance of Bevan Lee, he became the Associate Script Producer.

 After Bevan’s six month tenure, Dan became the Script Producer of Home and Away.
 His first episode in the role aired on 10th January 2005 (Ep#3871) and his final episode aired on 9th February 2007 (Ep#4350).
 Over his tenure, Dan was responsible for several storylines including the wildly popular Summer Bay Stalker plot, the Scott/Hayley/Kim love triangle, and the “Who Shot Josh West?” saga. as well as the development of the Martha/Jack coupling and the introduction of 10 new main characters.
 Dan’s departure was confirmed in September 2006.